Erwin brothers: Early projects

-Jon Erwin served as second unit director for Alex and Stephen Kendrick's 2011 film Courageous.
-When asked by Alex in reference to his career, "[w]hat is your purpose?", Jon and Andrew conceived the idea for their first feature film, October Baby, a Christian anti-abortion drama which was released in March 2014.
-The brothers went on to produce and direct several other faith-based films, including comedy Moms' Night Out (2014), and sports drama Woodlawn (2015).
+Commercial breakthrough and Kingdom Story Company

 Their 2018 music biopic I Can Only Imagine, became a surprise box-office hit with $17.1 million from 1,629 theaters during its debut weekend, and went on to become the most successful independent film of the year of 2018, as well as the third-highest grossing music biopic at the time of its release.
-It made more in box office receipts than all of their previous films combined and is their most successful film to date, with $86 million in worldwide box office against a production budget of $7 million.
+Distributed by Lionsgate, made more in box office receipts than all of their previous films combined and is their most successful film to date, with $86 million in worldwide box office against a production budget of $7 million.

-In 2018, the brothers and their frequent filmmaking collaborator Kevin Downes announced the formation of Kingdom Story Company, a production company specializing in Christian films that will be distributed through Lionsgate.
+The success of I Can Only Imagine led to the founding of Kingdom Story Company, a subsidiary of Lionsgate founded by the Erwin brothers and frequent filmmaking collaborator Kevin Downes, specializing in Christian films.
 Some will be directed by the Erwins, while other movies will use newcomers and other veteran directors.
 Jon Erwin compared it to a "Christian Pixar" or "Christian Marvel".
 As Baptist Press put it, the company will specialize "in a specific area"—the faith-based genre—and be able to "work on multiple films at one time."

 In early 2019, the Erwins revealed that their fifth film, I Still Believe, would be focusing on the life story of Christian musician Jeremy Camp.
 It was released on March 13, 2020.

 In February 2020, Andrew Erwin related the Erwins' goal in filmmaking:

 In 2021, they released The Jesus Music, a documentary about contemporary Christian music.
 They also released American Underdog, a biopic about NFL quarterback Kurt Warner.
 The film drew $27 million at the box office and was positively reviewed by critics.

+In 2023, the brothers released Jesus Revolution, a drama about the life of the Christian men who sparked a countercultural movement in Southern California in the 1960s.
+Though it received mixed reviews, the film grossed $54 million on a budget of $15 million.

+In 2024, they released Ordinary Angels, based on a true story during the 1994 North American cold wave.
+It received overwhelmingly positive reviews from critics and grossed $20 million on a $12 million budget.

+The Wonder Project

+In 2023, Jon Erwin founded a new studio called Wonder Project with former Netflix executive Kelly Hoogstraten "to create a trusted brand that serves the faith and values audience globally with movies and TV shows they didn’t know were possible."
+The new company received $100 million in seed funding from companies including Lionsgate and filmmaker Dallas Jenkins, who is a shareholder in the company.
+Their first project is House of David, a historical drama series which was released on Amazon Prime Video in 2025.